WHY CHOOSE US? Our Specialist Plastic Surgeons change lives!

 Breastfeeding – As with any breast surgery, ability to breastfeed may be affected after a breast reduction surgery.

-Allergies – Please let your surgeon and nurse advisor know if you have any allergies to the following; surgical tape, suture materials, glues, blood products, topical preparations or injected agents.
+Allergies – Please let your surgeon and nurse coordinator know if you have any allergies to the following; surgical tape, suture materials, glues, blood products, topical preparations or injected agents.

 Downtime – please don’t drive or operate heavy machinery for one week after general anaesthetic.
-Also check with your advisor about the effect of your post-op recovery drugs on your lifestyle.
+Also check with your coordinator about the effect of your post-op recovery drugs on your lifestyle.

 Successful surgical outcomes are the result of a number of considerations: realistic surgical goals, realistic patient expectations, and a knowledge and understanding of possible risks and complications.